dapr/quickstarts/workflows/javascript/sdk/README.md

 The quickstart contains 1 workflow to simulate purchasing items from a store, and 5 unique activities within the workflow.
 These 5 activities are as follows:

 - notifyActivity: This activity utilizes a logger to print out messages throughout the workflow.
 These messages notify the user when there is insufficient inventory, their payment couldn't be processed, and more.
-- reserveInventoryActivity: This activity checks the state store to ensure that there is enough inventory present for purchase.
+- verifyInventoryActivity: This activity checks the state store to ensure that there is enough inventory present for purchase.
-- requestApprovalActivity: This activity requests approval for orders over a certain threshold
+- requestApprovalActivity: This activity requests approval for orders over a certain threshold.
 - processPaymentActivity: This activity is responsible for processing and authorizing the payment.
 - updateInventoryActivity: This activity updates the state store with the new remaining inventory value.